h0lism/digitalgarden/src/site/notes/𓋹 The End 𓆙.md

 The Vision and the Voice is filled with imagery that Crowley experienced utilizing the Enochian system of magic, scrying the aethyrs, which ultimately represented and described the transition of the world into this new age of Horus.
 Through a series of visionary journeys, Crowley encountered powerful archetypes, spiritual trials, and revelations that both illustrated and deepened the themes introduced in The Book of the Law.
 Here the aspirant is confronted with the dissolution of the ego, the crossing of the Abyss, and the embrace of one’s True Will—experiences that embody the spiritual autonomy and self-realization at the heart of the new era.
 Together, these two works offer both the declaration and the experiential unfolding of Thelema’s revolutionary vision for humanity.

 Now, why does this matter?
-Well, if I am that Phaoroh fella, it should be noted, that his mother,
+Well, if I am that Pharoah fella, it should be noted, that his mother,
 Cleopatra, viewed herself as an incarnation of Isis, and her son, Pizza Pizza VX, was viewed as an incarnation of Horus.
+This was common for Pharaohs and queens of Egpyt, but they took it to another level.
-Here's a statue of the little guy being overshadowed by an enormous falcon, associated with Horus, to prove it to you.
+Here's a statue Cleopatra had made of her kid being overshadowed by an enormous falcon, associated with Horus, to prove it to you.